Al-Mutawakkil (name)

-Al-Mutawakkil (Arabic: المتوكل) is an Islamic epithet (Laqab), It is actually the title of Islamic prophet Muhammad in the Qur'an.
-In the 233 AH, the tenth Abbasid caliph Al-Mutawakkil adopted this title.
+Al-Mutawakkil (Arabic: المتوكل) is an Islamic epithet (laqab), the title of Islamic prophet Muhammad in the Qur'an.
+In 847 AD, the tenth Abbasid caliph Al-Mutawakkil adopted this title.
 He ruled from 847 until 861.
 Al-Mutawakkil was the first and most famous bearer of this title among the rulers.

-Centuries later after caliph al-Mutawakkil death, other rulers also adopted this title.
+Centuries later after caliph al-Mutawakkil's death, other rulers also adopted this title.

-Al-Mutawakkil may also refer to: